mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 **Katagiri**: Same.
 [The] expression is different, but same situation.

-The Zen master [is] always right in the middle of real rain drops.
+The [Zen Master](glossary#zen-master) [is] always right in the middle of real rain drops.
 But, it's not necessary to stay with it.
 That's why any time, anywhere, he can go to the right, to the left.
 That's why he said, "almost".
 Because if you say, "I am to the left; I am just here" – immediately: "Hey, hey!" another aspect [decides?], "Why don't you come this way?"
 So, "Okay, I will go."
 If you stay there, and then pop in, "I am here," another side says, "Why don't you come here?"
 That is dualistic. *[thunder]*

-Basically, [a] Zen Master, right in the middle of real raindrops, he never moves.
+Basically, [a] [Zen Master](glossary#zen-master), right in the middle of real raindrops, he never moves.
 But even if he moves: [that is] flickering lights.
 Right side, left side.
 And then, in the realm of flickering lights: "I am in the right side" or "I am in the left side" – that is "almost".
 It's not a real place he has to stay.
 Anytime, he can move.
 That is freedom.

 ##### 41:54